- How is melanoma skin cancer treated?

 Radiation therapy for melanoma skin cancer

-Radiation therapy uses high-energy rays or particles to kill cancer cells.
+Radiation therapy uses high-energy rays (such as x-rays) or particles to kill cancer cells.
 External beam radiation therapy focuses radiation from outside the body on the skin tumor.
 This type of radiation therapy is used to treat some patients with melanoma.

 Radiation therapy is often used to relieve symptoms caused by the spread of the melanoma, especially to the brain or bones.
 Treatment with the goal of relieving symptoms is called palliative therapy.
 Palliative radiation therapy is not expected to cure the cancer, but it might help shrink it for a time to control some of the symptoms.